Susensio/magic-bang.nvim/README.md

 # shebang.nvim

-A simple Neovim plugin written in Lua that automatically inserts a shebang line when editing a new file and make it executable.
+A simple Neovim plugin written in Lua that automatically inserts a shebang line when editing a new file and makes it executable.

 ## Installation